 \subsection{Protocols: \texttt{equilibrate}}

 Once a device has been created and stored in the \texttt{MATLAB} workspace as a parameters object the next step is to find the equilibrium solution for the device.
 The function \texttt{equilibrate} starts with the initial conditions described in Section \ref{ssec:initial_condish} and runs through a number of steps to find the equilibrium solutions, with and without mobile ionic carriers, for the device described by \texttt{par}.
-The output structure \texttt{soleq} contains two solutions (see Section \ref{ssec:solution_structures}); \begin{enumerate} \item \texttt{soleq.el}: only the electronic charge carriers have been made mobile and are at equilibrium. \item \texttt{soleq.ion}: electronic and ionic carriers have been made mobile and are at equilibrium. \end{enumerate} Storing both solutions in this way allows devices with and without mobile ionic charge to be compared easily.
+The output structure \texttt{soleq} contains two solutions (see Section \ref{ssec:solution_structures}); \begin{enumerate} \item \texttt{soleq.el}: only the electronic charge carriers are mobile and are at equilibrium. \item \texttt{soleq.ion}: electronic and ionic carriers are mobile and are at equilibrium. \end{enumerate} Storing both solutions in this way allows devices with and without mobile ionic charge to be compared easily.